Integral extensions of rings

 Let be defined by .
 We will first show that is principally generated.
 We know that is nonempty since .
 Let be the smallest degree polynomial in .
 Since we can write and implies , we can WLOG assume .
 Let .
 Let be the field of fractions of .
 We have

 where and .
 Write , where and .
 Since , to maintain the minimality of .
 It follows that divides in .
-Since is a UFD, it follows (Theorem 115.10.4) that divides in .
+Since is a UFD, it follows (Thm 115.10.4) that divides in .
 Thus, .

 Now, divides .
 Since is irreducible, it follows that and are associates, so .□